-As cherry, apricot and plum pyramids appear at the markets, it's time to get grilling!
-Why, you ask?
-High heat enhances the sweet-tart qualities we cherish in these fruits, caramelizing the sugars with the bonus of a smoky char.
-And, we love being able to cook every part of our meal on the grill, from salad to dessert.
-If you're new to grilling fruit or are looking for a little inspiration, we have some guidelines and ideas for you:
+As pyramids of cherries, apricots and plums appear at the markets, it's time to get grilling!
+High heat enhances the sweet-tart quality we cherish in these fruits, caramelizing the sugars with the bonus of a smoky char.
+We relish being able to cook every part of our meal on the grill, from salad to dessert.
+If you're new to grilling fruit or are looking for a little inspiration, here are some guidelines and ideas for you:

 Choose ripe but firm fruits that will hold up to the heat.
 Halve the apricots, nectarines, peaches or plums (cherries, too, if you have a grill basket), and remove the pits.
 If the fruits are large, cut them into wedges.
 Leave apricots in halves.
 Toss with a little olive oil or vinaigrette of your choice.
 Heat a grill pan or grill and sear the fruits until they are warm, with charred marks from the grill.